Skip to content

 1.1 — Kconfig symbols

-Four new boolean options are added to the project Kconfig — three for the protection mechanisms and one for the deliberate overflow test used in Step 2.
+Four new boolean options are appended to the project Kconfig — three for the protection mechanisms and one for the deliberate overflow test used in Step 2.
+Everything added in the previous codelabs remains; the four config blocks below are simply added at the end of the existing file.
 Each selects the underlying Zephyr symbol so that the caller only needs to set one flag:

 config APP_CHECKER